indeedeng/proctor/README.md

     Context variables are used in evaluating Proctor [rule expressions](http://indeedeng.github.io/proctor/docs/test-rules/).

+    Unrecognized sourceKeys that are not in the Pipet configuration are ignored by Pipet.

 * id.{sourceKey} _(at least one identifier is required)_

     All query parameters starting with _id._ are treated as identifiers.

     Identifiers are used to differentiate different users based on tracking cookie, account id, email, or anything else that is supported by Proctor.

+    Unrecognized sourceKeys that are not in the Pipet configuration are ignored by Pipet.

 * test _(optional)_